jimlind/filmlinkd/README.md

 The technical details may be a bit overwhelming if you aren't interested in that sort of thing.
 User facing [documentation](https://jimlind.github.io/filmlinkd/) is available that will answer most of your questions.
-If you want to follow up with something specific do
+If you want to follow up with something specific join [the Discord Server](https://discord.gg/deZ7EUguge) and post in the appropriate channel.

 ### Links